-The plastic resistance (Rpl) should be determined from a MNA analysis.
+(4) The plastic resistance (Rpl) should be determined from a MNA analysis.
 A conservative assumption may be obtained using an LA analysis based on stresses.

-Where this method is applied to frame or plated structures the plastic resistance Rpl may be estimated as the minimum load amplifier (αult,k) specified in EN 1993 (all Parts).
+(5) Where this method is applied to frame or plated structures the plastic resistance Rpl may be estimated as the minimum load amplifier (αult,k) specified in EN 1993 (all parts).

 NOTE This method provides a conservative estimate of the plastic resistance, since the relevant resistance includes stability phenomena, whilst the strict plastic reference resistance, required to define a relative slenderness in a universally consistent manner, omits stability considerations.

-In a frame or plated structure, the relevant values of Rcr and Rpl may also be determined for each different stress component (normal stresses in different directions, shear stresses) separately, or they may alternatively be determined for combined stress fields.
-The application of the relative slenderness (λ), however, should be interpreted in a manner consistent with its use in the relevant standard (EN 1993 (all Parts)).
+(6) In a frame or plated structure, the relevant values of Rcr and Rpl may also be determined for each different stress component (normal stresses in different directions, shear stresses) separately, or they may alternatively be determined for combined stress fields.
+The application of the relative slenderness ( ), however, should be interpreted in a manner consistent with its use in the relevant standard (EN 1993 (all parts)).

-The calculated relative slenderness (λ) may be used to determine the design buckling resistance according to the rules of EN 1993-1-1 to EN 1993-1-5.
+(7) The calculated relative slenderness () may be used to determine the design buckling resistance according to the rules of EN 1993-1-1 to EN 1993-1-5.

-For shell structures, the formal method of MNA-LBA should be used according to the rules of prEN 1993-1-6.
+(8) For shell structures, the formal method of MNA-LBA should be used according to the rules of prEN 1993-1-6.